HyperBDR/docs/src/product-overview/product-training/scenarios.md

 However, addressing issues related to business continuity during the transition from VMware to the cloud, as well as ensuring the protection and recovery of business systems post-migration, are crucial considerations for users during the replacement process.

-Utilizing HyperBDR can seamlessly address users' concerns.
-The basic process involves migrating business systems to the cloud without agents, followed by implementing cross-region disaster recovery using HyperBDR.
+Utilizing HyperMotion & HyperBDR can seamlessly address users' concerns.
+The basic process involves migrating business systems to the cloud without agents, followed by implementing cross-region disaster recovery using HyperMotion & HyperBDR.

 This approach not only substitutes VMware but also provides a cross-region disaster recovery solution to meet the high reliability requirements of systems.